-Last weekend I found myself with a couple of pounds of cucumbers from the garden, both the standard green kirby kind and those of the lemon cucumber variety.
+Last weekend I found myself with a couple of pounds of cucumbers from the garden, both the standard green Kirby kind and those of the lemon cucumber variety (the yellow ones in the photo).
 There was no way we were going to be able to eat all of them before they got soft and wrinkled, and I’d already given away several, so I decided to take my first foray into pickle making.

 After I made the pickles, I put the hastily snapped photo above on the Formerchef Facebook Page and it got such a positive response, I thought I’d share what I did for those who were interested but also new to pickling.
 I’m certainly no expert here, just a pickle newbie, but the results were good enough that I’ll be trying it again.

-- Make more brine than you think you’ll need.
-I needed about a cup more than the reference recipes called for.
+Make more brine than you think you’ll need.
+I needed about a cup more than the original reference recipes called for.

 Do you make your own refrigerator pickles?
 Have any tips to share?

-- Slice off the ends and then cut into round slices or spears as desired.
+Slice off the ends and then cut into spears, flat sandwich slices, or round slices as desired.
 Pack the cut pieces of cucumber into clean* jars with lids.

-- Pour the hot pickling bring into the jars and cover the cucumbers with the liquid.
+Pour the hot pickling brine into the jars and cover the cucumbers with the liquid.

-- Let the cucumbers marinate in the pickling liquid for at least 48 hours before eating.
-The pickles should keep in the refrigerator for at least a few weeks.
+Let the cucumbers marinate in the pickling liquid for at least 48 hours before eating.
+The pickles should keep in the refrigerator for up to a month.